chembl/the-S3-amongos/README.md

 * As of yet, does not feature ACLs or authentication (to come!)
 * Multipart uploads appear as the contiguous orginal (although existing as 15Mb chunks)

+Functional POC, but needs some code refactorying, cleanup, tests.